-Any supplementary building level codes of conduct shall be consistent with this Code, although the District recognizes that there are differences unique to age levels and student needs.
+Any supplementary building level codes of conduct will be consistent with this Code, although the District recognizes that there are differences unique to age levels and student needs.
+Additional links for information on the Code of Conduct are listed below.